karimarttila/clojure/webstore-demo/replicant-nexus-datascript-webstore/README.md

 ## The Libraries

 A short introduction to the libraries.
-Read more about the libraries in the link provided above.
+Read more about the libraries in the links provided above.

 ### Replicant